Clara Khoury: Acting career

 In 2005 she gained international recognition for her role in The Syrian Bride, portraying a young Druze woman who risks losing her family by entering an arranged marriage with a Syrian national.
 Directed by Eran Riklis (Lemon Tree) the film won the Audience Prize at the Locarno Film Festival.

 Khoury starred in Lipstikka, a British / Israeli psychological drama by Jonathan Sagall, in competition at the Berlinale 2011.
 At the Al-Midan Arabic Theater in Haifa she starred in Juliano Mer-Khamis's adaptation of Roman Polanski's 1994 movie Death and The Maiden after the play by Chilean playwright Ariel Dorfman.

+Her film repertoire includes Hiam Abbas’s Inheritance and Susan Youssef's Marjoun and the Flying Headscarf and Amsterdam to Anatolia on Netflix.

+Khoury starred in the acclaimed mini series Baghdad Central for Channel 4 and Hulu and the series Homeland for Showtime.

+In 2024, Khoury starred in the award-winning Palestinian feature film Thank You for Banking with Us, directed by Leila Abbas.
+The film premiered at the British Film Institute (BFI) and earned Khoury the Best Actress award at the Casablanca International Film Festival for her portrayal of Maryam Casablanca Festival.
+In 2025, she participated in Don't Be Long Little Bird, directed by Reem Joubran.

+In 2025, Khoury starred in The Voice of Hind Rajab directed by Kaouther Ben Hania, which had its world premiere at the 82nd Venice International Film Festival. and Sink directed by Zain Duraie, which will premiere at the 2025 Toronto International Film Festival in the Discovery section.